hongyangliao/blog/source/_posts/Linux/Centos6-5服务器安装.md

 mysql_secure_installation
 mysql -uroot -p
 use mysql;
-GRANT ALL PRIVILEGES ON *.* TO 'kerby'@'%' IDENTIFIED BY 'kerbywang' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'admin'@'%' IDENTIFIED BY 'admin' WITH GRANT OPTION;
 FLUSH PRIVILEGES;
 ```